Incident Management Plan: Management of a non-routine incident, de-escalation and closure

 De-escalation and closure

-3.42 As the incident draws towards resolution, it is appropriate to de-escalate to a lower level, to handle the response as routine business or close the incident.
+3.42 As an incident draws towards resolution, it is appropriate to de-escalate to a lower level, to handle the response as routine business or close the incident.
 De-escalation will be based upon agreed criteria set out by SIOG and/or IMCG and the agreed criteria being met to inform the decision to de-escalate.
-The decision will be taken by SIOG and IMCG collectively.
+The decision will be taken by IMCG collectively, and the recommendation to de-escalate will be notified to the SID or SIOG if stood up, for agreement.
 The incident de-escalation process from non-routine to routine or closure includes considering whether the incident has met the agreed criteria for de-escalation from non-routine in consultation with the relevant subject matter expert (SME).
 Where:

 3.43 All response level changes will be communicated formally to those involved in the response, internally and externally.
 Options to be considered during incident closure should include handing over to FSA teams that can carry out surveillance or monitor corrective measures.

 3.44 Any decision to de-escalate or close an incident may need to consider any specific requirements for recovery.
-The IMCG should consider the necessary strategy, resources, and authority for successful recovery.
+The IMCG should consider the necessary strategy, resources and authority for successful recovery.
 The examples of incidents, where recovery is a consideration, are radiological incidents and/or other environmental contamination affecting food.
-Recovery for major incidents should follow the procedures set out in the CONOPs using command and control arrangements in place for a major incident.
+Recovery for major incidents should follow the procedures set out in the Amber Book using command and control arrangements in place for a major incident.

 Information management